-- 6.1 If we request you to acquire and maintain public liability insurance at your place of residence, you agree that you will do so with a reputable insurer on terms reasonably acceptable to us. - 6.2 Your rights as a Consumer are set out in the Charter of Aged Care Rights (Annexure D to this Agreement).
-We ask that you or your Authorised Person sign the Charter (Annexure D) when you sign this Agreement. - 6.3 You agree (to the extent within your control) that you will comply with your obligations under this Agreement, including those set out in the Rules and Regulations (Annexure E to this Agreement). - 6.4 You understand and acknowledge that your care needs may increase beyond our capacity to meet them.
-If this occurs and we are unable provide the care to meet your needs this may be grounds for us to ask you to use another service provider under clause 17.1 or alternatively we may assist you in making an application for residential based care. - 6.5 We will provide to you within seven days of receiving your written request: - (a) a statement of the financial position of our Home Care service; and - (b) a copy of the most recent version of our audited accounts. - 6.6 Your rights and obligations under this Agreement cannot be transferred or assigned to another person.
+- 6.1 Your rights as a Consumer are set out in the Charter of Aged Care Rights (Annexure D).
+We ask that you or your Authorised Person sign the Charter (Annexure D) when you sign this Agreement. - You agree (to the extent within your control) that you will comply with your obligations under this Agreement, including those set out in the Rules and Regulations (Annexure E). - 6.3 You understand and acknowledge that your care needs may increase beyond our capacity to meet them.
+If this occurs and we are unable to provide the care to meet your needs this may be grounds for us to ask you to use another service provider under clause 19.1 or alternatively we may assist you in making an application for residential based care. - 6.4 We will provide to you within seven days of receiving your written request: - (a) a statement of the financial position of our Home Care service; and - (b) a copy of the most recent version of our audited accounts. - 6.5 Your rights and obligations under this Agreement cannot be transferred or assigned to another person.
 We may transfer or assign our rights and obligations under this Agreement to a purchaser or transferee at any time provided we comply with any obligations under the Act or law, including any obligations to provide you with sufficient notice.

-7 Fees and charges and financial information
+7 Fees and charges